Post-Master's Certificate in Nursing Education

 - Utilize a variety of teaching methods, technology strategies, and educational resources to facilitate learning in the classroom, laboratory, and clinical areas and to enhance student and staff development.

-- The program is open to registered nurses who possess a master of science in nursing degree from an NLNAC or CCNE accredited nursing school, with a minimum grade point average of 3.5 on a 4.0 scale.
+- The program is open to Registered Nurses (RN’s) who possess a Master of Science in Nursing (M.S.N.) degree from an NLNAC or CCNE accredited nursing program, with a minimum grade point average of 3.50 on a 4.00 scale.

 - Hold a current MA, RI, or NH nursing license

 - Provide two letters of recommendation from Master’s prepared nurses.

 - Personal statement of professional goals.

 - Complete the Graduate Certificate Application form to apply for the Post-Master's Certificate in Nursing Education.

 For further information about the Post-Master’s Certificate in Nursing Education, please contact the Office of Graduate Admissions at508-626-4501.